<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=742189152657625&amp;ev=PageView&amp;noscript=1">

 What and when will I be paid?
 Pay varies by position, qualifications, and length of contract - see this year's pay scale here.
 Base pay for all first year Domestic staff (those already with US work eligibility and not sponsored or recruited by an agency) is $375/week; first year International staff (those with sponsored J-1 visas or recruited by an agency) are paid in accordance with their agency's "pocket money" determination.

 Paydays are every other Friday; direct deposit is required.
-All contracts include at least 1 week of paid training plus room & board.
+All contracts include at least one week of paid training plus room & board.

 What is a service staffer?
 A person camp can't run without!
 A service staffer is anyone who is not a counselor or Leadership Team: lifeguards, maintenance, facilitators, assistants, and instructors.
 If counselors are "mom" or "dad" for the week, service staffers are the cool "aunt" or "uncle"!